wbommel/iot-telemetry-scale/README.md

 * April 22, 2025: preparing the first project, the telemetry firmware for ESP8266/ESP32 hardware detection

 <br><br><br><br><br>

 # IoT Telemetry Scale 📡⚖️

 A modular open-source system for wireless weight sensing, live telemetry, and remote monitoring — designed for small animals, feeding stations, or general-purpose IoT measurement.

 **This is the meta repository** linking all parts of the project ecosystem.

+> ⚠️ **Disclaimer**
+>
+> This project is the result of personal experimentation and learning.
+I am a hobbyist and not a certified electronics engineer, nor an expert in load cell calibration or metrology.
+>
+> While the system works well in my own setup (and with budgies 🐦!), it may require adaptation, validation, and care before use in other environments—especially in critical or commercial applications.
+>
+> Please review all schematics, firmware, and configuration settings carefully before use.
+I welcome contributions, feedback, and improvements from the community!

 ---